ServiceNow Certified System Administration Practice 2025 – All-In-One Guide to Master Your System Administration Certification!

 Question: 1 / 400

-What is the function of an Approval in a workflow?
+What are the three components of a workflow?

 Get further explanation with Examzify DeepDiveBeta